tahajaiti/ALBUM-MANAGER/README.md

 # Mezikka

 **Description**
 Mezikka is a web application designed to support independent artists by providing a platform to upload and showcase their music.
-Built with React and TypeScript for a dynamic, responsive front-end experience, and Laravel for the back-end API.
+Built TypeScript for a dynamic, responsive front-end experience, and PHP for the back-end API.
 This project aims to provide a Spotify-like service for artists outside the mainstream music industry.

 ## Features
 - Artist and listener user roles with specific permissions.